Ready to write a complaint letter to an airline?Start Letter

 Airlines are not responsible for any pre-existing damage to packed items if you improperly packed them.

-If the airline decides to reimburse you instead of repair your baggage or the contents of your baggage, the airline needs to negotiate compensation.
+If the airline decides to reimburse you instead of repairing your baggage or the contents of your baggage, the airline needs to negotiate compensation.

 Compensation is based on the bag's value and its depreciation, which means how much value the bag lost because of the damage.
 For example, if an airline damaged your 10-year-old luggage, they will pay you the current value of that luggage, based on the condition it is currently in, not based on the original price you paid for it.